daftjs/daft/README.md

 ```

 #### Dom Data
 You may have noticed in the JS example that we set a `domData.status` value of "Page loaded!" in our headSpace class.
-Since our h4 had an attirbute of `headSpace-data="status"`, the 2 became joined at the hip, and daft knew to replace the default text of "waiting for something to happen..." with "Page loaded!".
+Since our h4 had an attribute of `headSpace-data="status"`, the 2 became joined at the hip, and daft knew to replace the default text of "waiting for something to happen..." with "Page loaded!".

 The neat thing here, is that the `domData` values are set on page load based on the html of the element.
 So you can easily set your initial data on the server, and Daft will take care of mapping everything for you.
 Our h1 also has a `headSpace-data` value of "title", which which means it's automatically available to you as `headSpace.domData.title.data` as soon as the dom has loaded.